-The University’s lecture recording service, Media Hopper Replay, allows you to record live lectures and make them available to your students to review on demand.
+The University’s lecture recording service, Media Hopper Replay, allows you to record lectures and other teaching activities, and make them available to your students to review on demand.
 You can choose which sessions to record and can advise on how these are made available to students.
 When using the service you must:

 - ensure that students are aware when recording a session, for example by making a brief announcement at the beginning of the lecture; and

 - not infringe the intellectual property rights, including copyright, of any third-party works presented in your recordings.
 The University Library can provide you with guidance and support in relation to copyright.

 Use of your intellectual property rights